-- The purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes; - The nature of the copyrighted work; - The amount and substantiality of the portion used in relation to the copyrighted work as a whole: and, - The effect of the use upon the potential market for or value of the copyrighted work.
+- the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes; - the nature of the copyrighted work; - the amount and substantiality of the portion used in relation to the copyrighted work as a whole, and - the effect of the use upon the potential market for or value of the copyrighted work.

 Although all of these factors will be considered, the last factor is the most important in determining whether a particular use is "fair."
-Students should seek assistance from a faculty member if there are any questions regarding what may be copied.
+Employees should seek assistance from their immediate supervisor or the Principal if there are any questions regarding what may be copied.